nashville-software-school/bangazon-inc/book-1-orientation/chapters/DATA_STRUCTURES_DICTIONARY.md

 /*
-    Iterate your list of dictionaries and output the data
+    Iterate your list of dictionaries and output the data, You can use the two foreach() loops below to help you start your iteration.

     Example output for one word in the list of dictionaries:
         word: excited